Welcome to The Bukit – Bali's clifftop peninsula that stretches from Uluwatu, Bingin and Padang Padang, to beautiful Balangan and beyond...

 From Padang Padang & Bingin to Balangan, Dreamland & beyond

-Arguably Bali’s most breathtaking temple with its ocean backdrop and dizzying perch, Pura Luhur Uluwatu is a must-visit if you’re looking for cultural things to do in Uluwatu.
-Located high above the crashing waves, this sacred temple was built for the spirits of the sea in the 10th century, laced with ancient architecture, intricate sacred sculptures, and… hundreds of monkeys.
+Arguably Bali’s most breathtaking temple with its ocean backdrop and dizzying perch, Pura Luhur Uluwatu temple is a must-visit if you’re looking for cultural things to do in Uluwatu.
+Pura Luhur Uluwatu is a scared Hindu temple that’s located high above the crashing waves.
+This majestic temple was built for the spirits of the sea in the 10th century, laced with ancient architecture, intricate sacred sculptures, and… hundreds of monkeys.
 Yup, this popular spot is also known as the Uluwatu Monkey Temple, famous for its winding cliff-edge pathways guarded by families of mischievous macaques.
 Prepare for one helluva Instagram opportunity, and read on for why you can’t miss a Kecak Fire Dance here every evening…

 Bali’s black sand beaches in the north are undoubtedly spectacular, but if you’re after picture-perfect powder-white sands with a dramatic backdrop of rugged cliffs and green foliage, then Uluwatu’s best beaches are for you.
 Check out the famous caves at Suluban Beach in Uluwatu, or soak up the laid-back boho vibes on Bingin Beach.
 Want to escape the crowds?
 Hunt for the multitude of hidden bays that fringe this seemingly untouched coastline…